Transurethral Resection of Bladder

 What to expect before the procedure:

-An IV line is put into a vein in your arm or hand.
-This line supplies fluids and medicines (such as antibiotics).
+A small tube called an IV (intravenous) is put into a vein in your arm or hand.
+This tube is used to give you fluids and medicines (such as antibiotics).

-To keep you free of pain during the procedure, you might be given general anesthesia.
-This medicine puts you into a state like deep sleep.
+To keep you free of pain during the procedure, you might be given medicine called anesthesia.
+You may be given general anesthesia.
+This medicine puts you into a deep sleep. when you get general anesthesia, you will need to have a breathing tube put in and be placed on a breathing machine.
 Or you may be given spinal anesthesia.
-This medicine numbs only your body from the waist down.
+This medicine numbs your body only from the waist down.
 In some cases, local anesthesia is used.
 This medicine numbs only the area being treated.

 During the procedure